3redronin/mu-server/HTTP2-CONCURRENCY.md

 SETTINGS frame in the acknowledgement FIFO before writing any of its bytes, so a fast ACK cannot be missed, but arms its deadline only after the frame is flushed, so blocked output does not consume the peer's acknowledgement period.
+Connection idle expiry and graceful-stop budgets also use monotonic elapsed time, so wall-clock adjustments cannot shorten or extend them.

 Request-body read deadlines are intentionally not server timer tasks.
 They bound an application thread's blocking read on `Http2BodyInputStream`, so the